-The loan is secured by a chattel mortgage on certain vessel (MT Chelsea Cherylyn) of the Group with net book value amounting to P824.8 million and P776.5 million as of December 31, 2014 and 2013, respectively.
+The loan is secured by a chattel mortgage on certain tanker (MT Chelsea Cherylyn) of the Group with net book value amounting to P974.2 million and P799.5 million as of December 31, 2014 and 2013, respectively.
 The loan is also secured by certain collateral on receivables of CSC and guaranteed by certain stockholders [see Notes 7 and 26.6(b)].